Implants and Gum Disease

-- Poor oral hygiene.
-This then goes on to form a bacterial biofilm which attracts further infection.
-This in turn causes inflammation around the teeth and implants.
+- Poor Oral Hygiene: Goes on to form a bacterial biofilm which attracts further infection.
+This, in turn, causes inflammation around the teeth and implants.

-- The patients dental and medical history and social habits can have a negative impact upon the outcome of implant treatment especially related to periodontics.
-For example there are numerous studies that show that smoking habits inhibits the healing process and so further deteriorates the implant.
+- The Patient’s Dental and Medical History: Social habits can have a negative impact on the outcome of implant treatment, especially related to periodontics.
+For example, numerous studies show that smoking habits inhibit the healing process and so further deteriorates the implant.

-- Systemic diseases and medications.
-This needs to be carefully evaluated prior to any implant treatment.
-Those that form contra-indications can include psychiatric instability, recent heart attack or stroke, severe immunosuppression, uncontrolled bleeding, current malignancy therapy, high dose radiation, drug abuse-alcoholism, pregnancy, diabetes that is severely uncontrolled and renal failure.
-Some medications have an effect on bone metabolism and so this needs to be looked at carefully prior to implant treatment.
+- Systemic Diseases and Medications: This needs to be carefully evaluated before any implant treatment.
+Those that form contraindications can include psychiatric instability, recent heart attack or stroke, severe immunosuppression, uncontrolled bleeding, current malignancy therapy, high dose radiation, drug abuse / alcoholism, pregnancy, diabetes that is severely uncontrolled and renal failure.
+Some medications affect bone metabolism, and so this needs to be looked at carefully before implant treatment.

-- Previous periodontitis and infection can have an effect on the current condition.
-This may occur even if no teeth are present but the patient had periodontal disease in past.
+- Previous Periodontitis and Infection: This may occur even if no teeth are present, but the patient had periodontal disease in the past.
 This can affect prognosis.
 A periodontist can work with you to provide a solution for your periodontal disease.

-- There should be no mobility of implant gum margin.
-It can happen when the fold of tissue (frenum) that holds the lips in place pull on the gums.
-There is increased failure associated with this condition and it should be assessed early on in during the examination process.
+- No Mobility of Implant Gum Margin: When the fold of tissue (frenum) that holds the lips in place pulls on the gums, there is increased failure associated which should be assessed early on in during the examination process.

-As you can imagine implant failure with respect to gum disease can be a multifactorial situation.
-For this reason it is better to prevent any such occurrence from happening in the first place.
+As you can imagine, implant failure concerning gum disease can be a multi-factorial situation.
+For this reason, it is better to prevent any such occurrence from happening in the first place.

-Our unique diagnosis and treatment planning protocols ensure that the treatments are based upon a sound foundation and any risk factors are clearly identified much early on in the process.
+Our unique diagnosis and treatment planning protocols ensure that the treatments are based upon a sound foundation, and any risk factors are clearly identified early on in the process.

 Post-Implant Treatment Prevention Program

-There are 3 stages to ensuring a healthy implant system within the mouth:
+There are three stages to ensuring a healthy implant system within the mouth:

-1. Pre-Assessment.
-Before any implant treatment is considered we need to eliminate any risk factors and make sure the conditions for treatment are conducive for success.
+- Pre-Assessment.
+Before any implant treatment is considered, we need to eliminate any risk factors and make sure the conditions for treatment are conducive for success.

-2. Create a Prevention Program based upon the specific needs of the patient’s condition.
+- Create a prevention program based on the specific needs of the patient’s condition.
 This home regime and the professional maintenance plan needs to be practical and achievable.

-3. Regular reviews are necessary post implant treatment to ensure no deterioration is occurring.
-This can easily be done by the dentist and/or the periodontist.
-We can commence with Maintenance Therapy as part of this plan.
+- Regular reviews are necessary post-implant treatment to ensure no deterioration occurs.
+This can easily be done by the dentist or the periodontist.
+We can commence with maintenance therapy as part of this plan.